score-spec/score-compose/README.md

   -v, --verbose count   Increase log verbosity and detail by specifying this flag one or more times
 ```

-**NOTE**: The `score-compose run` command still exists but should be considered deprecated as it does not support resource provisioning.
+**NOTE**: The `score-compose run` command still exists but is hidden and should be considered deprecated as it does not support resource provisioning.

 ## ![Get involved](docs/images/get-involved.svg) Get involved